Discover Dynamic Chennai – South India’s Cultural Hub

 Historic Landmarks

-Fort St. George: India’s first British fortress (1640) houses the Fort Museum with colonial artifacts, weapons, and the historic St. Mary’s Church.
-The Legislative Assembly still meets here, making it a living piece of history.
+Fort St. George (1640) — India’s first British fortress, now housing the Fort Museum with colonial artifacts, weapons, and the historic St. Mary’s Church (the oldest surviving Anglican church east of Suez).
+The Tamil Nadu Legislative Assembly still meets here.
+Tickets ~250 INR foreigners via asi.nic.in.

 Beaches and Waterfront

-Marina Beach: At 13 kilometers long, this is one of the world’s longest urban beaches.
-Perfect for sunset walks, people-watching, and trying local snacks like sundal.
-The beach features memorials to Tamil leaders and offers horse rides.
+Marina Beach — at 13 km, one of the world’s longest urban beaches.
+Perfect for sunset walks, people-watching, and trying local snacks like sundal (spiced chickpeas) from beach vendors.
+The beach features memorials to Tamil Nadu political leaders (former Chief Ministers MGR, Jayalalithaa, Karunanidhi) and offers horse rides.
+Swimming is officially discouraged due to dangerous undercurrents.

-Elliot’s Beach: A quieter alternative in Besant Nagar with the Karl Schmidt Memorial and nearby cafes.
-Less crowded than Marina Beach with cleaner surroundings.
+Elliot’s Beach — the quieter alternative in Besant Nagar with the Karl Schmidt Memorial (Dutch sailor’s memorial 1930) and a cluster of beachfront cafés.
+Cleaner and less crowded than Marina Beach; popular with young Chennaiites at sunset.

 Museums and Culture

-National Art Gallery: Showcases vibrant Indian paintings from Rajput and Mughal schools, plus ancient South Indian musical instruments and bronze sculptures from the Pallava and Chola periods.
+National Art Gallery (in the Indo-Saracenic Pantheon Complex next to the Government Museum) — vibrant Indian paintings from Rajput and Mughal schools, plus ancient South Indian musical instruments.

-Kalakshetra Academy: The premier institution for Bharatanatyam classical dance, founded by Rukmini Devi Arundale.
-Visitors can attend performances and classes.
+Kalakshetra Foundation (Besant Nagar) — the premier institution for Bharatanatyam classical dance, founded by Rukmini Devi Arundale in 1936.
+Visitors can attend performances and structured visits to the dance school’s banyan-shaded campus.
+Bookings via kalakshetra.in.

 Religious Sites

-Parthasarathy Temple: An 8th-century Vaishnavite temple in Triplicane, one of the 108 sacred Divya Desams, dedicated to Lord Krishna as Arjuna’s charioteer.
+Parthasarathy Temple (Triplicane) — an 8th-century Vaishnavite temple, one of the 108 sacred Divya Desams, dedicated to Lord Krishna as Arjuna’s charioteer (Parthasarathy).
+Active worship; modest dress required.

 Parks and Nature

-Guindy National Park: Remarkably located within the city, this 2.8 sq km park is home to spotted deer, blackbucks, and jackals.
+Guindy National Park — remarkably located within the city, this 2.8 km² park is one of the world’s smallest national parks, home to spotted deer, blackbucks, and jackals.
 Adjacent to the IIT Madras campus.

-Arignar Anna Zoological Park: One of Asia’s largest zoos in Vandalur, spanning 602 hectares with diverse wildlife and conservation programs.
+Arignar Anna Zoological Park (Vandalur, 30 km south) — one of Asia’s largest zoos at 602 hectares, with diverse wildlife and conservation programs.

 How to Get to Chennai